aws-samples/aws-iotbot/README.md

 The GoPiGo is a complete kit from Dexter Industries that allows to build your own robot car and it has a Raspberry Pi as its brain.
 It can become an Internet enabled device when connected to the AWS IoT service.

-With this code the GoPiGo will become an AWS IoT device allowing an operator using the related Android app, using voice with the Alexa Skill or some other MQTT client to control the GoPiGo movements, servo and camera from anywhere as long as the GoPiGo is connected to the Internet via WiFi.
+With this code the GoPiGo will be an AWS IoT device allowing an operator using the related Android app, using voice with the Alexa Skill or some other MQTT client to control the GoPiGo movements, servo and camera from anywhere as long as the GoPiGo is connected to the Internet via WiFi.

 For each platform the code is available in the following folders with further instructions: